 Value-based Engineering organizations respect that the ethical principles embedded in laws and signed agreements of target markets provide the outer boundary condition for their own action and therefore do not prioritize their own system values over and above these.

 Value-based Engineering organizations actively consider not investing in a system if there are ethical grounds for such renunciation.
-They actively consider not investing in a system if there are ethical grounds for such renunciation.

-9. Princ iple of Openness and Transparency in the Value Mission
+9. Transparency of the Value Mission

 Value-based Engineering organizations publish an Ethical Policy Statement.
 This value-mission statement summarizes the value-priorities committed to in a system and is openly endorsed by organizational leaders.
 They also build up an Ethical Value Register that allows project management and auditors to recap over time what the value effects were that the system sought to cater to, and what levels of control were chosen by engineers to address likely value threats.

-a.
-Value-based Engineering organizations derive Ethical Value Quality Requirements (EVRs) for all core values they pursue.
-EVRs then drive the long-term engineering roadmap.
+Value-based Engineering organizations derive Ethical Value Quality Requirements (EVRs) for all core values they pursue, which then co-determine the long-term engineering roadmap.
 They seek to generally accommodate a “risk-thinking” in their established design and development processes.